Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 This is what I recommend doing.
 That is, use an anti-fungal until your lesions are completely gone then follow it up with a keratolytic agent till the end of time. 🙂 That you way you won’t have to worry about anti-fungal resistance.

 In my opinion, the most effective keratolytics for malassezia are sulfur and urea.
-I find both of these way more effective than salicylic acid.
+I find both of these more effective than salicylic acid (with the exception of stridex pads).
 More about this in the “natural treatment” section.
 Retinoids like tretinoin or adapalene (differin) are other options to consider.

 Side note: if you want to take an oral antifungal be aware that there was a recent FDA report of death risk with off-label oral ketoconzaole.
 (111) For this reason, I recommend talking to your healthcare provider about using itraconazole or fluconazole instead.
 These are generally safer and have fewer rates of relapse.
 (112, 113)